SirriRyisa/Capstone-proj/README.md

 # Capstone-proj

-A simple website with content that is encouraging girls.
+A simple website with content that is encouraging girls into the tech industry.